 Interested candidates have to apply Express Entry profile to IRCC.
-However, submitting this profile will not guarantee that candidate will receive permanent residence.
-After submitting a profile, the candidate will be assigned a CRS score.
+However, submitting this profile will not guarantee that candidate will receive their permanent residence.
+After submitting a profile, the candidate will be assigned a CRS score based on several aspects including their education, work experience, age, valid job offers, English and/or French language proficiency and adaptability.
 Then, the candidate will be considered for an invitation to application further.

 While submitting a profile, the candidate must provide the documents mentioned below:

-- A valid Educational Credentials Assessment report to attest foreign education value with Canadian standards.
+- A valid Educational Credentials Assessment (ECA) report to attest foreign education value with Canadian standards

 - Language proficiency test results completed within the last 2 years.